frierun/frierun/README.md

 Some packages require providers to be installed first, providers also add features to other applications.
 See the list below.

 ## Providers
-- `traefik` provides ability to route http traffic from one port to many containers using domain names.
+- `traefik` provides the ability to route http traffic from one port to many containers using domain names.
-- `static-domain` provides `traefik` with a static domain name.
+- `static-zone` provides `traefik` with a static domain name.
 For local environments the `localhost` domain can be used.
   It would create subdomains like `app.localhost` for each application.
 - `docker` is installed by default.
 It provides the ability to run applications in containers.
 - `mysql`, `mariadb`, `postgresql` run in containers and provide other applications with access to separate databases.
+- `cloudflare-tunnel` allows to expose applications to the internet using Cloudflare tunnels.
+See the [Cloudflare documentation](Docs/Cloudflare.md) for more details.

 The `static-domain` provider is installed by default.
 But we also recommend to install `traefik` as well to make applications accessible by domain name.